-Business borrowing guide stage 1: Loans for startups
+Business loans for startups

-Need a startup business loan?
+Looking for startup business loan?
 Learn how and where to apply to set your business plan in motion.

 If you’re thinking about starting a new business, you’re not alone.
 In recent years, cities across Canada have become hubs for startups, attracting talent from near and far.
 While there’s plenty of creativity going around, not all startups make it past their first few years.
 One of the biggest problem startups tend to face is not having access to adequate funds for their business plans.